ivoklimsa/DockerVSB/lab-2/README.md

     Status: Downloaded newer image for ivoklimsa/examples:alpine_example
     ```

-    What do you notice about those the output from the Docker pull request for MySQL?
+    What do you notice about the output from the Docker pull request for MySQL?

     The first layer pulled says: